artemkv/artemkv.github.io/algorithms.md

 - It is not easy to think about multiple levels of caches at once
 - External-memory model allows you to focus on just 2 levels at once
-- The model: CPU with `O(1)` registers with a very fast access to the cache of size M, divided into N/B blocks of size B, with a very slow access to the disk, also divided into blocks of the same size B
+- The model: CPU with `O(1)` registers with very fast access to the cache of size `M`, divided into `N/B` blocks of size `B`, with very slow access to the disk, also divided into blocks of the same size `B`
 - When you need one word in any block, the whole block is brought into the cache from the disk
 - Cache access is considered for free, all we focus on is the number of blocks read/written from/to disk, and that is what we analyze
 - In this model, we have explicit operations for reading/writing pages from/to disk
 - Note: usually OS tries to do that transparently, but is not always doing a good job and there are software systems that allow you to have a fine control over this
-- It is a bit annoying to know M and B and manually handle it, especially when M and B depend of the hardware implementation
+- It is a bit annoying to know M and B and manually handle it, especially when `M` and `B`epend on the hardware implementation
 - Also, as stated above, this model is only good for 2 levels, and it is very difficult to apply it to multiple levels of caches (and provide a good analysis)

 ### Cache-oblivious model

-- Very similar to an external-memory model, but the algorithm is unaware of values of M or B (so it has to work well with any values of M and B)
+- Very similar to an external-memory model, but the algorithm is unaware of values of `M` or `B` (so it has to work well with any values of `M` and `B`)
 - Since we don't know how big the blocks are, there is no explicit operations for reading/writing the block
 - This means we can analyze the algorithm on all levels of caches
 - My note: this probably also means this is closer to the real life, where OS actually does manage this transparently
 - The whole memory space is split into logical blocks, and once you access a word in memory, the whole block is fetched (implicitly)
-- When there is no more free blocks left in the cache, some of the blocks need to be evicted, and different strategies can be used (e.g. evict least recently used block)
+- When there is no more free blocks left in the cache, some blocks need to be evicted, and different strategies can be used (e.g. evict least recently used block)
-- Since none of the classic algorithms we dealt before cared about M or B, all of them are cache-oblivious in this sense.
+- Since none of the classic algorithms we dealt before cared about `M` or `B`, all of them are cache-oblivious in this sense.
 But not all of them will look good _when analyzed under this model_
 - So we need algorithms that are good under this model

 ### Example 1: scanning